SophiePastelz/OSCAudioLink/README.md

 # Startup
 > * The program will attempt to create a config file which will store settings and configurations
-> * The program will check that your license key on each startup
+> * The program will check that your license key is valid on each startup

 # Verification
 > * This screen will aks you from your email and your provided license key that you received when making your OSCAudioLink purchase